 Attempts

-Each task run can have one or more attempts.
-Most task runs will have only one attempt, but you can configure retries for a task.
-If retries have been configured, a task failure will generate new attempts until the retry maxAttempt or maxDuration threshold is hit.
+A task run can include one or more attempts.
+Most have only a single attempt, but you can configure retries if needed.
+When retries are enabled, a task failure triggers new attempts until the maxAttempts or maxDuration threshold is reached.

 States